 Energy is a critical resource for society.
 It is intimately connected to climate change, food production, and water resources.
-As such, it is vital that our students have the opportunity to become more literate in energy issues, and to have a basic understanding of energy technology, economics, policy, and sustainability.
+As such, our students must have the opportunity to become more literate in energy issues, and to have a basic understanding of energy technology, economics, policy, and sustainability.

 This minor provides students with the skills and knowledge necessary to understand the challenges and opportunities in the transition to a sustainable energy future.
 Providing society with energy in a sustainable way requires a broad understanding of technical, environmental, and social science issues, and this perspective guided the selection of courses for the minor.

 Students will complete 21 credits in core and elective courses that are relevant to the technical, environmental, and social science issues as we transition to a sustainable energy future.
 The three required core courses include two new courses on sustainable energy, one as an introductory survey course and the other as a capstone.
 Between those sustainable energy courses, students select from courses in each of two categories: social/economic and science/engineering.

 Upon completing this program, a successful student will be able to understand:

 - Fundamental concepts of energy, including energy quantities, units, conversion, and efficiency